 The removal of the larynx makes the application of a tracheostoma obligatory (see below).
 With tracheostoma, permanent access to the trachea, which is separated from the larynx, is made to the cervical skin.
 After this operation, patients no longer have vocal chords and can be fitted with a ‘voice prosthesis’ between the trachea and esophagus during this larynx surgery.
-However, speaking has to be learned again.
+However, speech has to be relearned.

 Solutions can be found below the references.